Vitamin B12 And Alcohol – Nutrient Deficiency And Repair

 • Bone tingling or numbness

-As we have already discussed, deficiency in vitamin B12 and alcohol addiction usually go hand in hand.
+As we have already discussed, deficiency in vitamin B12 and addiction usually go hand in hand.
 When I quit drinking, I was deficient in many vitamins and minerals despite being an otherwise active man in my twenties.

-The fact that I had a very healthy diet for someone with severe alcohol dependence did not seem to matter.
-The B vitamins that I took for six months after I quit drinking definitely helped me feel better, and fixing my vitamin B12 deficiency probably helped in more ways than I understood at the time.
+The fact that I had a very healthy diet for someone with severe dependence did not seem to matter.
+The B vitamins that I took for six months after I quit drinking definitely helped me feel better, and fixing my deficiency probably helped in more ways than I understood at the time.

 If you have liver disease, be sure to take supplements and medications only under the supervision of a doctor.

-How To Repair Vitamin B12 Deficiency
+How To Repair Deficiency

 vitamin b12 and alcohol